rddtw099999/Smart-Healthy-Loss-Weight_APP/README.md

 # Smart Loss Weight APP Client
 *Designed by Minkai*

 This project is to connect a weight loss device.
-When wearing this device while eating, he will send the data transmitted by the weight loss device to this application, and perform digital signal processing and get satiety through machine learning.
+When wearing this device while eating, it will send the data transmitted by the weight loss device to this application, and perform digital signal processing and get satiety through machine learning.

 This Application currently Provide following functions: